X16Community/x16-docs/X16 Reference - 14 - Hardware.md

 #### Cartridges

 Cartridges are essentially an expansion card housed in an external enclosure.
 Typically they are used for applications (e.g. games) with the X16 being able to boot directly from a cartridge at power on.
-Typically they contain a mix of banked ROM and/or RAM and an optional I2C EEPROM  (for storing game save states).
+They contain banked ROM and/or RAM and an optional I2C EEPROM (for storing game save states).

 They can also function as an expansion card which means they can also use MMIO.
 Similarly an internal expansion card could contain RAM/ROM as well.

 Because of this, while develoeprs are free to use the hardware as they please, to avoid conflcits, the banked ROM/RAM space is suggested to be used only by cartridges and